 - Follow the detergent quantity recommendations on the following pages.

 - Use rinse aid.
-We recommend you raise the rinse aid setting to 5 to help improve wash performance.
-See quickstart guide for instructions.
+We recommend you turn the rinse aid setting to 5 to help improve wash performance.

 - Use a dishwasher cleaner/descaler regularly, or whenever you notice a build-up of limescale deposits in your dishwasher.

 We recommend fitting a water softener to the household water supply.
 If the water hardness in your home is above 250 ppm/14.6 gpg, a water softener has to be fitted to maintain the performance of your dishwasher.